bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 If your setup satisfies the above, all you have to do is specify `--experimental_spawn_scheduler` on your next build.
 Just make sure to pass this new flag after all others.

 *WARNING: As the flag name implies, [this feature is experimental](https://docs.bazel.build/versions/master/backward-compatibility.html#at-a-glance).
-In particular, be aware that this could introduce correctness issues if the local and remote build environments aren't sufficiently similar to yield the same outputs for each action.*
+More importantly, be aware that the local and remote environments should match, or otherwise mixing action execution between them could lead to correctness issues.
+Consider running Bazel within a container that matches your remote environment.*

 ## Let's look at some numbers